flintlib/arb/doc/source/acb_dirichlet.rst

     The number of obtained consecutive zeros is returned.
-The first two function variants each make a single call to Platt's grid evaluation of the scaled Lambda function, whereas the third variant performs as many evluations as necessary to obtain *len* consecutive zeros.
+The first two function variants each make a single call to Platt's grid evaluation of the scaled Lambda function, whereas the third variant performs as many evaluations as necessary to obtain *len* consecutive zeros.
     The final several parameters of the underscored local variant have the same meanings as in the functions :func:`acb_dirichlet_platt_multieval`
     and :func:`acb_dirichlet_platt_ws_interpolation`.
 The non-underscored